Rust-for-Linux/rust-for-linux.com/src/Null-Block-Driver.md

  - Blocking submission mode
  - Shared tags configuration (for >1 device)
  - Bad block simulation

-Features available in the C `null_blk` driver that are currently not implemented in this work:

  - Zoned storage support
  - Poll queues

 ## Resources